The 25 Top Things to Do in La Paz Mexico + Practical Tips

 18. Take a Trip to Flavor Town by Trying Out the Different Cuisines of La Paz

-Fish tacos are another highly recommended item from the La Paz cuisines, but don’t hold back on any other dishes either.
+Fish tacos are another highly recommended item from the La Paz cuisine, but don’t hold back on any other dishes either.

 Fortunately, trying out the different eateries in La Paz doesn’t put a hole in your wallet, so you can hit as many places as you like.

-Even vegans and vegetarians find so many different amazing dining options.
+Even vegans and vegetarians can find numerous amazing dining options.

 19. See the Sculptures of La Paz